 The FT’s Lex published a column on Wednesday on wind power in the US:

-On a recent visit to Drax, the biggest coal-fired power station in the UK, I was struck by the cluster of 12 wind turbines that have sprung up just beside the water-vapour belching cooling towers.
+On a recent visit to Drax, the biggest coal-fired power station in the UK, Fiona Harvey was struck by the cluster of 12 wind turbines that have sprung up just beside the water-vapour belching cooling towers.
+But the local peoples’ opposition to the turbines was the biggest surprise.
+Read more